-The HIM syntax is in this project extended with two features.
+The HIM syntax is in this project extended with the features described below.
 These can be preprocessed by the HIM configurator which transforms them into a HIM compliant format, thus making it possible to use the SS-tools for exporting to other formats.
 If these extensions are found to be useful it is likely that they will become included in the HIM standard rule set for resurce data.

 The tree in vspec format may contain multiple variations of objects that in a deployment typically are not included.
 An example are the Combustion engine and the Electric engine. in an ICE vehicle the former should be included, but not the latter.
 For an EV vehicle it is vice versa.
 To enable one or the other of these objects to be included the following syntax is used, example taken from the Engine.vspec.